PennyLaneAI/pennylane/doc/development/adding_operators.rst

             # checking the inputs --------------

             if do_flip and wire_flip is None:
-                raise ValueError("Need to specify a wire to flip")
+                raise ValueError("Expected a wire to flip; got None.")

-            # note: we use the framework-agnostic math library for inputs that could be tensors
+            # note: we use the framework-agnostic math library since
+            # trainable inputs could be tensors if different types
+            shape = qml.math.shape(angle)
-            if len(qml.math.shape(angle)) > 1:
+            if len(shape) > 1:
-                raise ValueError("Expected a scalar angle.")
+                raise ValueError(f"Expected a scalar angle; got angle of shape {shape}.")

             #------------------------------------